AnmolRattanSingh/GitStructureDump/README.md

     - Have to add each `.gitkeep` and `gitInfo.txt` into the `.gitignore` for each project's git repository.

 ### Second idea:
-Basically the first idea but create a new folder instead which contains nested folders to preserve the file structure.
+Basically the first idea but create a new folder instead which will be a copy of the nested file structure of the big folder.
 This folder can be made into a github repository since it won't actually have any git repositories so we don't need to worry about `.gitignores` for each project in it.

 ### Final idea:
 The second idea led to the solution of just creating a json file with all this data.
 Don't know why I didn't think of this in the first place.